zxopink/TgenSerializer/README.md

 * Uninitialized object is an object that was created without a constructor call.

 ## Bytes
-The `Bytes` class is a tool that works just like `StringBuilder` but for byte arrays.
+The `Bytes` class is a tool that works much like `string` but for byte arrays.
 It's used to make the work with arrays of byte arrays easier and simpler.
 (Like pythons')

-With the `Bytes` class you can use mathematical operations (`+` & `-`) to concat arrays of bytes or remove them.
+With the `Bytes` class you can use addition (`+`) to concat arrays of bytes.
-It also includes implicit cast operations to easily cast primitive objects into bytes.
+It also includes implicit cast operations to easily cast primitive objects into bytes and back.
 Example:
 ```cs
     Bytes hello = "Hello ";